DonatasD/bound-assignment/README.md

 The tools, languages and frameworks you use to meet these requirements is up to you.
 The only restriction is that you must deliver a REST API.
 Not GraphQL, not gRPC, definitely not SOAP.
 REST.
-We're a Java shop, so we have given you a Gradle Java project to get going with, and there are some stubs for talking to Books'R'Us and Valdivia.
+We're a Java shop, so we have given you a Gradle Java project to get going with, and there are some stubs for talking to Boogle and Valdivia.
 If you'd prefer Maven, or
 Kotlin or Go or whatever, you're welcome to set up an alternative project.
 Like most engineers, we spend half our life copying code from StackOverflow and you are welcome to do the same.
 If you want to use Spring Initializr to get something up and running, you're welcome to do so.

 Things we don't care about in this exercise:
 * Authentication.
 If you need a user ID, just assume that a gateway has populated a `User-Id` header and you can trust the value.
 * Payment details or addresses.
-Somehow Validivia knows how to bill our customers and where to send the books.
+Somehow Valdivia knows how to bill our customers and where to send the books.